iosphere/ISHPermissionKit/README.md

 Missing support for permissions to:

-1. AdressBook
-2. Calendar
+1. Calendar
-3. Reminders
+2. Reminders
-4. Remote notifications
+3. Remote notifications
-5. ...
+4. ...

 # How to use